AMAAI-Lab/nnAudio2/Sphinx/source/intro.rst

 without the need of transforming both input waveforms and the CQT kernels to the frequency domain. making it faster than the original CQT proposed in 1992.

-The default CQT in nnAudio is the ``CQT1992v2`` version.
+The default CQT in nnAudio2 is the ``CQT1992v2`` version.
 For more detail, please refer to our `paper <https://ieeexplore.ieee.org/document/9174990>`__

 All versions of CQT are available for users to choose.
-To explicitly choose which CQT to use, you can refer to the :ref:`CQT API section<nnAudio.features.cqt.CQT>`.
+To explicitly choose which CQT to use, you can refer to the :ref:`CQT API section<nnAudio2.features.cqt.CQT>`.

 .. image:: ../../figures/CQT_compare.png